Financial • 3 minute read

 What could go wrong?

 The timeshare business is an almost $10-billion-dollar industry.
 The model works because new timeshares are constantly coming on the market.
-And the latest and greatest leave owners of older timeshares in the lurch when it’s time to sell.
+But steady development of shiny new units can leave owners of older timeshares in the lurch when it’s time to sell.

 Let’s see what your options might be.